spree/spree/guides/src/content/developer/customization/view.md

 ### Import storefront views into your application

-You can export all views from spree frontend into your application using this command (in your application root directory):
+You can import all views from spree frontend into your application using this command (in your application root directory):

 ```bash